Fergarram/research-vault/README.md

 ## About me

 My name is [Fernando Garcia](https://fernando.works/) and I am a software developer, designer and indie researcher.
-I don't intend to be a source of truth on any of the topics I write about, but rather, I naïve view on existing ideas with a fresh "Gen Z" twist.
+I don't intend to be a source of truth on any of the topics I write about, but rather, a naïve view on existing ideas with a fresh "Gen Z" twist.

-> Intended Audience: I expect the readers to be interested in AI, cognitive science, and/or software development.
+> 👥 Intended Audience — People interested in AI, cognitive science, and/or software development.

 ## About this website